carylwyatt/carylwyatt.github.io/_posts/2018-02-16-todays-hours.md

 ### HTML
 {:.code-notes}

-- Lines 1-2 load the required JS libraries; this can go in your header, but if you're using LibGuides, just drop this whole HTML section into the Source section of a rich text box
+- Lines 1-2 load the required JS libraries; this can go in the `head`, but if you're using LibGuides, just drop this whole HTML section into the Source section of a rich text box
 - Lines 4-8 are necessary, the rest are window dressing

 {% highlight html linenos %}